How do I get a motorcycle license in Arizona?

 - BRC – Upons successful completion you will receive the MSF Completion Card, which waives the AZMVD testing requirement.

 - BRC2 – you will need your own motorcycle and a permit that will allow skill testing at the end of the class.
 Upon completion, you will receive an MSF Completion Card to waive the skill test.

-No, but you must successfully pass either the BRC permit and skill test or BRC2 skill test to receive a test waiver for the AZ MVD.
+No, but you must successfully pass either the BRC or BRC2 skill test to receive a test waiver for the AZ MVD.